WHAT DOES THE GMAT MEASURE?

 About one quarter of the questions on the GMAT are experimental.
 The experimental questions can be standard math, data sufficiency, reading comprehension, arguments, or sentence correction.
 You won’t know which questions are experimental.

 If you like this material, you’ll love the course!

 This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GMAT examples and problems and feedback from GMAT experts to your questions.
-In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!
+All for only $29.95!
 Click the link above for more information or call 1-310-275-3513.

 SCORING THE GMAT

 The two major parts of the GMAT are scored independently.
 You will receive a GMAT verbal score (0 to 60) and a GMAT math score (0 to 60).
 You will also receive a total GMAT score (200 to 800), and a GMAT writing score (0 to 6).
 The average Verbal score is about 27, the average Math score is about 36, and the average total score is about 540.

 In addition, you will be assigned a percentile ranking, which gives the percentage of students with scores below yours.